trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

   date: 17 July 2024
 ---

-Now that the Octez node is configured to join Weeklynet, we can launch it and make its RPC available.
+Now that the Octez node is configured to join Weeklynet, you can launch it and make its RPC available.

 1. Optional: If it has been a few days since Weeklynet was restarted on Wednesday morning, you can speed up the bootstrapping process by loading a snapshot: